TongZhou2017/itol.toolkit/README.md

 ## Installation

 Based on the dependence packages from CRAN and Bioconductor source.
-We recommend to use `pak` to install `itol.package` automatically to avoid problems.
+We recommend to use `pak` to install `itol.toolkit` package automatically to avoid problems.

 ```{r}
 install.packages("pak")